Sounds of Pseudacris hypochondriaca hypochondriaca - Baja California Treefrog

 Trilled Encounter Call

 The trilled encounter call is a raspy trilled sound.
 It is an aggressive signal aimed at other males and is used to establish spacing between them at the calling site during a breeding chorus.
-The encounter call is typically heard during the beginning of the chorus when territories are being established and then later when a male intrudes on the territory of another male.
+The encounter call is typically heard during the beginning of the chorus when territories are being established and then later when a male intrudes on the territory of another male either physically or with very loud calling.

-This is a 7 second recording of trilled encounter calls made by male Baja California Treefrogs, recorded in Riverside County in mid March on a sunny afternoon.
+Sound This is a 7 second recording of trilled encounter calls made by male Baja California Treefrogs, recorded at a desert marsh in San Bernardino County (shown to the right) in mid March on a sunny afternoon.
 The recording starts with some typical advertisement calls, then ends with three trilled calls.

-This is a 4 second recording of trilled encounter calls made by male Baja California Treefrogs, recorded in Riverside County in mid March on a sunny afternoon.
+Sound This is a 4 second recording of trilled encounter calls made by male Baja California Treefrogs, recorded at a desert marsh in San Bernardino County (shown to the right) in mid March on a sunny afternoon.
 The recording begins with one trill and ends with a second one.
 Normal advertisement calls can also be heard.

 Land Call

-The land call is a prolonged one-note kr-r-r-ek sound made much of the year, especially when it is raining.
+The land call is a prolonged one-note kr-r-r-ek sound.
 Land calls can be heard during the day, often in wooded areas away from water.
-I have seen frogs produce this call while they were sitting high on a tree branch as well as when they were on the ground.
+I have heard frogs produce this call while they were sitting high on a tree branch as well as when they were on the ground, usually hidden in dense vegetation.

 This is a 36 second recording of the land calls of a single Sierran Treefrog during daylight in November near a pond beside the ocean in Marin County.
 Ocean waves, other distant treefrog land calls, and a few birds are heard in the background.